Drive to the Sahyadris

 28 Jan 2017: Day 28 (Kulgi – Kalasa, 349 km, 8 Hrs)

 We took it a little easy today and after a relaxed breakfast, commenced our drive at 0935 Hrs reaching Kalasa by 1700 Hrs.
 On reaching Kalasa, we searched for a stay option and luckily found a homestay by the name of “King of Kalasa”.
 No one at the homestay understood our language, but Anjana managed to communicate, thanks to her learning a bit of regional languages as part of our trip planning.
-They offered us a spacious and a clean room that we gladly took.
-Dinner was delicious and the best one we had during this leg of our journey while Obbattu turned out to be the star dessert of our entire journey.
+The room was spacious, clean with an attached bathroom offering 24 hours hot running water.
+Dinner was delicious and the best one we had during this leg of our journey while the stuffed dates Puran Poli turned out to be the star dessert of our entire journey.

 Our communication was mostly in smiles while the kids kept on looking at us from the kitchen window laughing and giggling.
 Maybe it was the spoon that we were using for having rice sambhar.